 Many so-called “licorice” products in the U.S. do not actually contain licorice, but anise (LINK) which has the smell and taste of what is commonly called “black licorice.”

-The compound isoliquiritigenin, found in licorice, has been found in a study published in the journal Reproductive Toxicology, to reduce the expression of genes related to the production of sex hormones and decreasing estrogen production.
+According to a study published in the Journal of Reproductive Toxicology, the compound isoliquiritigenin, found in licorice, reduces the expression of genes related to the production of sex hormones and the decrease of estrogen production.

-Licorice root is commonly used in Oriental medicine as a “guide herb.”
-Guide herbs help direct herbs to the area of the body and health most needed.
-Licorice is considered unique in Oriental medicine as one of a very few herbs that can enter all twelve of the energetic meridian systems allowing it to guide herbs through the entire bodily system.
-It is considered to help Invigorate Qi (Energy), reduce toxicity, and support the digestive and respiratory systems.
+Licorice root is commonly used in TCM as a “guide herb.”
+Guide herbs help direct herbs to the area of the body and health most needing healing.
+Licorice is considered unique in TCM as one of the very few herbs that can enter all twelve of the energetic Meridian systems allowing it to guide herbs through the entire Bodily system.
+It is considered to help Invigorate Qi, Reduce Toxicity, and Support the digestive and respiratory systems.

 50x Sweeter Than Sugar

 Glycyrrhizin, found in licorice, is known to be 50 times sweeter than sugar with powerful cortisone-like effects that are almost identical to adrenal steroids.

 Chinese studies reveal licorice can help eliminate or neutralize 1,200 known toxins.